braze-inc/braze-docs/_docs/_help/help_articles/data/dispatch_id.md

 If they are included in the audience of an API-triggered Campaign, they will have different `dispatch_ids`.

 {% alert warning %}
 Dispatch IDs are generated randomly for all Canvas Steps because Braze treats Canvas Steps as triggered events, even when they are "scheduled".
-This may result in either unique `dispatch_ids` per user per send, or shared `dispatch_ids` across users per send.
+This may result in inconsistencies generating the ids.
+Sometimes, a Canvas step will have unique `dispatch_ids` per user per send, or it may have shared `dispatch_ids` across users per send.
 {% endalert %}

 # More on Using Dispatch ID